Configure managed identities in Batch pools

 Creating pools with managed identities can be done by using the Batch .NET management library, but is not currently supported with the Batch .NET client library.

-Create a user-assigned identity
+Create a user-assigned managed identity

 First, create your user-assigned managed identity in the same tenant as your Batch account.
 You can create the identity using the Azure portal, the Azure Command-Line Interface (Azure CLI), PowerShell, Azure Resource Manager, or the Azure REST API.
-This managed identity does not need to be in the same resource group or even in the same subscription.
+This managed identity doesn't need to be in the same resource group or even in the same subscription.

 Create a Batch pool with user-assigned managed identities